-The Trustees believe that the Foundation will be able to maintain positive cashflows for at least 12 months from the date of signing the financial statements.
+Having considered the charity's reserves and commitments, the Trustees believe that the Foundation will be able to maintain positive cashflows for at least 12 months from the date of signing the financial statements.
 As a result, the going concern basis of accounting remains appropriate.